 "According to a 2018 survey of seven US universities published by the Journal of Student Affairs Research and Practice, 42.7% of respondents said that they had experienced hazing in varsity athletic teams."
-36

 As of late, hazing has garnered a lot of media attention with examples of allegations of hazing in the Swimming and Diving program at Boston College, the Men's Basketball program at New Mexico State University, and the Women's Hockey program at Harvard University, in addition to the scandals at Northwestern.
-37

 University rules typically prescribe a prohibition for hazing.
-Currently 44 states carry antihazing laws in which the usual conviction is considered a misdemeanor.38 At least 12 of those 44 states have tougher statutes on hazing making a conviction a felony if it results in death or serious injury.39
+Currently 44 states carry antihazing laws in which the usual conviction is considered a misdemeanor.
+At least 12 of those 44 states have tougher statutes on hazing making a conviction a felony if it results in death or serious injury.

 An ESPN article details 68 alleged and confirmed incidents on the high school, college and professional levels that received media attention between 1980 and 2000 with the help of Hank Nuwer.
-40 Mr. Nuwer has been compiling a database of hazing-related fatalities since 1975 and has authored five book on the issue of hazing.41 In his interview with Athletic Business, Mr. Nuwer discussed the President's role in the Northwestern scandal.42 The President allegedly justified the firing of Coach Fitzgerald as to what the Coach 'should' have known.43 Mr. Nuwer posits the question as to why the Board of Trustees of Northwestern do not seem to be considering disciplining the President by that same logic.44
+Mr. Nuwer has been compiling a database of hazing-related fatalities since 1975 and has

-33 Ramsey, George, What is hazing and how is it affecting student athletes in the US?
-CNN-Sports, Sep.
+&lt;sup>33 Ramsey, George, What is hazing and how is it affecting student athletes in the US?
+CNN-SPORTS, Sep.
 29, 2023, https://keyt.com/sports/national-sports/cnn-sports/2023/09/29/what-is-hazing-and-how-is-it-affecting-student-athletes-in-the-us/.